formsandflows/PACo/Canvas components/PACo_Visualization_A.md

 ### cmp_Visualization
 With visualization, the visualization of the border is meant.

-There are two possible visualizations:
+There are two possible values:
 - Elevation
 - Line